William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32N6-GettingStarted-ObjectDetection_Notes.md

 [Deploy your TFLite Model STM32N6570-DK](https://github.com/STMicroelectronics/STM32N6-GettingStarted-ObjectDetection/blob/main/Doc/Deploy-your-tflite-Model-STM32N6570-DK.md)

-*These notes were written in December 2025 using Debian, STM32CubeIDE 2.0.0 and STM32CubeProgrammer 2.21.0 installed to their default locations.* \
+*These notes were written in December 2025 using Debian 13 trixie, STM32CubeIDE 2.0.0 and STM32CubeProgrammer 2.21.0 installed to their default locations.* \
 *The "7" not the "N" in "STM32N6x7" indicates presence of a hardware NPU.*

 ### DIP Switches - Boot Source

-To save the software to external non-volatile memory, boot from flash should be selected:
+To run the software from external non-volatile memory, boot from flash should be selected:

 | DIP       | Setting |
 | --------- | ---------- |
 | Boot 0    | L        |
 | Boot 1    | L        |

-The DIP switches selecting this are:
+The DIP switches selecting boot source are:

 | Boot0     | Boot1      | Boot Source     |
 | --------- | ---------- | --------------- |